 Soraya Gurney is no stranger to scooping those elusive racewear sashes.

-Her first season of competing saw her take out the Fashions in the Field womenswear title and 2019 was no different with Soraya snapping up the runner-up spot as well as the millinery prize to boot - and that’s just on Boxing Day alone!
+Her first season of competing saw her take out the Fashions in the Field womenswear title and 2019 was no different with Soraya snapping up the runner-up spot as well as the millinery prize to boot THEN she went on to win the womenswear title again in 2020 - and that’s just on Boxing Day alone!

 1. How did you get into racing fashion?